crypto-paaji/crypto-paaji.github.io/_pages/about.md

 permalink: /about
 ---

-Just another nerd learning about crytos and all the fun stuff.
+ser is a full-stack developer dipping toes into crypto and all the fun stuff.

+skills
+- React & TS
+- frameworks like NextJS and Gatsby
+- Node
+- GraphQL